zivtech/bear/docs/semantic-ui.md

 # Semantic UI Integration
-Bear integrates with [Semantic](http://semantic-ui.com/), a UI framework designed for theming.
+Bear Skin can be integrated with [Semantic](http://semantic-ui.com/), a UI framework designed for theming.
 Semantic allows developers to build beautiful websites fast, with concise HTML, intuitive javascript, and simplified debugging.
 Semantic is responsively designed allowing your website to scale on multiple devices.

 ## Installing Semantic UI
-The Bear Skin theme is setup to use Semantic UI for many UI/UX elements.
+The Bear Skin theme is set up to use Semantic UI for many UI/UX elements.
 In order to enable, you must have [Libraries](https://www.drupal.org/project/libraries) installed as well as [jQuery Update](https://www.drupal.org/project/jquery_update/) enabled and set to use 1.7 in the configuration (/admin/config/development/jquery_update/).

 You also must have the [Semantic UI module](https://www.drupal.org/project/semantic_ui_api) and library installed.
 Run `drush pm-enable semantic_ui_api` to install both.